Lifestyle habits can cause stains to build up up on the outside of the teeth and make them look darker than they once were.

 You do have to remove the cap the first time you use it as there is a seal over the end of the tube for freshness.

 The tube is also a good size at 133g or 4.7oz.
 Most tubes of paste specifically designed to whiten teeth are smaller at around 75g.
 Using a pea sized amount of paste each time, this tube should easily last 3 months, if not longer.
 As a result, you get a bit more value for the price you pay.

 The paste itself is a green colour and has a mild mint flavour.
-By no means is it strong, in fact I would agree with the ‘cool mint’ flavour that they class it as.
+By no means is it strong, in fact, I would agree with the ‘cool mint’ flavour that they class it as.

-With some pastes like Oral-B 3D White Luxe Perfection you can see and feel the abrasive grain and texture, not with Opalescence.
+With some pastes like Oral-B 3D White Luxe Perfection, you can see and feel the abrasive grain and texture, not with Opalescence.

 The Relative Dentin Abrasion (RDA) scale measures how abrasive a paste is.
 Opalescence is rated at just 90 compared to some other pastes from leading brands which are double this.
 The higher the rating, the more abrasive the toothpaste which causes tooth sensitivity.

-There is no benefit to a toothpaste that actually froths, it is an artificial effect which serves no purpose when it comes to cleaning other than making you think it is doing something.
+Despite what some may think, there is no benefit to a toothpaste that actually froths, it is an artificial effect which serves no purpose when it comes to cleaning other than making you think it is doing something.

 Opalescence did not froth all that much and at no point did I not like the taste or feel any side effects from using the paste.
 If you do, stop using and consult a medical professional.

 As I mentioned earlier, this pastes achieves whiter teeth by effectively removing stains rather than bleaching the teeth a different colour.
 There are no peroxides in this paste.

 Certified Kosher and Gluten free this toothpaste is suitable for some users that might otherwise have to stay away from some types of toothpaste.